arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/12) Building Production-Ready RAG systems using LlamaIndex/7) Advanced approaches for powerful RAG system/7) Auto Retriever.md

 - here the nodes are node1,node2,node5. in the next stage based on the similarity of the query with the node information , the top-k similar nodes are retrieved.
-- top-k is 2 node1,node2 is retrieved.
+- e.g top-k is 2 , here node1,node2 is retrieved.